ayhan0/Graduation-Project-Data-Anaysis/README.md

 This file will be included about my 4th grade graduation project and what ı ' ve done so far .
 DATA SET TARGETS AND INTERESTED QUERY
-Creating and visualizing a radiobox showing the weekly number of cases by continents Determining the ceiling points of the number of cases of a specific country and visualizing and presenting them to the data comparison of vaccination rates and hitting the average to find the 5 countries with the fastest vaccination rates in the world gdp comparison of the least vaccinated country with the most vaccinated country
+Creating and visualizing a radiobox showing the weekly number of cases by continents Applying the data mining prediction algorithm to daily vaccinations rates with python Determining the ceiling points of the number of cases of a specific country and visualizing and presenting them to the data comparison of vaccination rates and hitting the average to find the 5 countries with the fastest vaccination rates in the world gdp comparison of the least vaccinated country with the most vaccinated country